openmost/track-events-from-iframe/README.md

-# How to track events within an iframe with GTM or Matomo ?
+# How to track events in an iframe with GTM or Matomo?

 Tracking an iframe with a tag manager isn't easy.
 By following these few steps, you'll be able to track everything inside an iframe!